Send this Postcard NOW to Governor Wolf in Pennsylvania to urge Berks family detention center be closed, and all families be safely released!:

 During the height of the family separation crisis, reporters and lawmakers brought to light horrifying conditions in current U.S. detention centers.
 On September 7th of 2018, the administration had first proposed the new rule to eliminate the so-called “Flores Settlement Protections.”
 Since 1997, Flores protections have required that children be released from custody without delay, with preference they be released to a parent, and that they must be held in the least restrictive setting; generally in a non-secure facility which should be licensed by a child welfare agency.

-The proposed new federal rule would instead allow the federal government to set different standards for holding families and children, and would attempt to undermine independent oversight of conditions.
+The newly published federal rule would instead allow the federal government to set different standards for holding families and children, and would attempt to undermine independent oversight of conditions.
 It also reduces vulnerable families’ access to due process and humanitarian protections.
 The new rule would: 1) Dismantle Flores Protections; 2) Allow for indefinite detention of immigrant children and families; and 3) Reject more humane–and far less expensive–alternatives to detention.